Do you get constant traffic in your Shopify store, yet your sales are still nowhere near your expectations?

 You can set it up within 6 hours to 24 hours after a customer abandons a cart.
 Make sure to customize its content to fit your brand’s tone and image.
 Better yet, follow up with a coupon code to entice them to buy.

-Shopify Conversion Optimization: To optimize shipping and returns
+SEO Optimization Shopify Conversion: Optimize shipping and returns

 Offer free shipping.